mi-da/CyPhEF/README.md

 # CyPhEF
-CYber-PHysical dEvelopment Framework supporting the design, development, and validation of decentralized self-adaptive cyber-physical systems
+CYber-PHysical dEvelopment Framework supporting the design, development, and validation of decentralized self-adaptive cyber-physical systems.

 # Installation
 Our Java based framework uses Maven as a build automation tool.